System optimizations for serving

 Watch the nvtop output as you run this test!
 (Take a screenshot!)

-# runs inside Jupyter container
+# runs inside the Jupyter container on node-serve-system

-perf_analyzer -u triton_server:8000 -m food_classifier_onnx -b 1 --shape IMAGE:3,224,224 --concurrency-range 8
+perf_analyzer -u triton_server:8000 -m food_classifier_onnx -b 1 --shape IMAGE:3,224,224 --concurrency-range 8 --warmup-request-count 500 --request-count 20000

-Let’s see how we do with even higher concurrency:
+Let’s see how we do with even higher concurrency.

-# runs inside Jupyter container
+# runs inside the Jupyter container on node-serve-system

-perf_analyzer -u triton_server:8000 -m food_classifier_onnx -b 1 --shape IMAGE:3,224,224 --concurrency-range 16
+perf_analyzer -u triton_server:8000 -m food_classifier_onnx -b 1 --shape IMAGE:3,224,224 --concurrency-range 16 --warmup-request-count 500 --request-count 20000

-We still have some queue delay, since the rate at which requests arrive is greater than the service rate of the models.
-But, we can feel good that we are no longer underutilizing the GPUs!
+We still have some queuing delay - the average request waits longer in the queue than its actual service time! - since the rate at which requests arrive is greater than the service rate of the models.

 There’s one more issue we should address: our ONNX model doesn’t directly work with our Flask server now, because the inputs and outputs are different.
 The ONNX model expects a pre-processed array, and returns a list of class probabilities.